Portugal Golden Visa

-Portugal Residency by Investment continues to offer numerous benefits in 2026, including visa-free travel within the Schengen Area, the ability to live and work in Portugal, and, most importantly, the opportunity to apply for permanent residency after 5 years, with no requirement to maintain the investment beyond that stage.
-Additionally, although it is not a citizenship-by-investment program, it remains popular as a Plan B option for a path to citizenship in 2026 and offers a strong pathway, provided the legal requirements and timelines in force at the time of eligibility are met.
+Portugal Residency by Investment continues to offer numerous benefits in 2026, including visa-free travel within the Schengen Area, the ability to live and work in Portugal, and, most importantly, the potential opportunity to apply for permanent residency after 5 years of legal residence, subject to the applicable laws in force at the time.
+Additionally, although it is not a citizenship by investment program, it remains popular as a Plan B option for a path to citizenship eligibility in 2026 and offers a strong pathway, provided the legal requirements and timelines in force at the time of eligibility are met.

-- Starting the counting period after the issuance of a residence card.
+• Starting the residence counting period from the issuance of the residence permit.

 Is it Law Yet?